 It’s important you don’t isolate yourself when you first start living somewhere new.
 Although the temptation to become a hermit might be great, social ties are vital to help you settle in.
 Take time to call and message your friends and family back home.

 The same is true of new connections you meet on the way.
-Don’t be shy to reach out to some of the people you’ve met through work or studying and see if they want to meet up or chat.
-The last thing you want to do is feel lonely, but sometimes you have to make the effort not to.
+Don’t be shy about reaching out to some of the people you’ve met through work or studying and see if they want to meet up or chat.
+When you’re in a totally new place, you sometimes have to make a bit of an effort to avoid feeling lonely.

-Try and lean into it.
-Understand what you’re going through and find ways to lift your mood.
-Cook some comfort food, reach out to your best friend back home, keep active, and set yourself goals.
+Don’t fight these feelings.
+They don’t mean you’re doing anything wrong, or that you’ve made a mistake by moving.
+Cook some comfort food, reach out to your best friend back home, and keep actively engaging in your new life.
 The feeling will pass.
-Practising mindfulness can also help get you back on track and in-tune with your emotions.
+Practising mindfulness (and you can check out our guide An introduction to mindfulness to learn exactly what that means) can also help get you back on track and in-tune with your emotions.